a-feld/pytest-skippy/docs/userguide.rst

 .. _safe-mode:

-``--autoskip-safe``
+``--skippy-safe``
 *******************
 (*Default*: ``False``)

-Safe mode changes the behavior of the autoskip plugin so that any import that cannot be resolved forces a test run.
+Safe mode changes the behavior of the skippy plugin so that any import that cannot be resolved forces a test run.

 This makes sure that if a module is missing for any reason the test that would